DiceDB/dice/docs/src/content/docs/server-configs/WALMaxSegmentCount.md

 ---
 title: WALMaxSegmentCount
-description: The maximum number of segments to retain, if The retention mode is 'num-segments'
+description: The maximum number of segments to retain, if the retention mode is 'num-segments'
 sidebar:
   order: 19
 ---